ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 1. <a id="esser2021vqgan">Esser, P., Rombach, R. and Ommer, B.</a>, 2021.
 Taming transformers for high-resolution image synthesis.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 12873-12883).
 2. <a id="radford2021clip">Radford, A., Kim, J.W., Hallacy, C., Ramesh, A., Goh, G., Agarwal, S., Sastry, G., Askell, A., Mishkin, P., Clark, J. and Krueger, G.</a>, 2021.
 Learning transferable visual models from natural language supervision. *arXiv preprint arXiv:2103.00020*.

+## Footnotes

+[^1]: You might see VQGAN-CLIP being written as CLIP-VQGAN, CLIP+VQGAN, or VQGAN+CLIP.
+The order doesn't matter and the dash symbol isn't an operation.
+They're all the same thing.